A licensed insolvency trustee (LIT) is a federally regulated professional.

 The Bankruptcy Process

 After the submission of all the documents, you become officially bankrupt.
 A stay of proceedings becomes effective at this point.
 Creditors can no longer attempt to collect debts.
-A LIT notifies creditors by sending out an electronic notice.
+A LIT notifies creditors by sending out an electronic notice, among other bankruptcy services.

 It is possible to not obtain a discharge from bankruptcy.
 This is a rare instance in Canada.
 If it affects you, your LIT brings it to your attention.